Anonymous Fund

 The Anonymous Fund was established to benefit UW-Madison programs in the arts and humanities.
 Funded by an anonymous donor, the bequest is charged to “strengthen and enlarge the cultural and artistic undertakings of the University.”
 Since its inception the fund has been used to support public programming in the arts, humanities, and descriptive social sciences for the betterment of campus and the community.

 The Anonymous Fund supports programming by individual units and especially units collaborating on conferences, film screenings, exhibitions, and other kinds of events strongly centered on the arts and humanities.
-The Anonymous Fund Committee looks favorably upon applications to support programming that is accessible to the greater Madison community.
+The Anonymous Fund Committee looks particularly favorably upon applications to support programming that is accessible to the greater Madison community.
 Further, it suggests that whenever possible, programs should include both graduate and undergraduate students.
 Ideally, events will also be tied into current offerings in the curriculum.

 Anonymous Fund monies may not be used to support projects administered by student groups.
 Consequently, proposals submitted by student groups will not be considered.